rogalbert91/recreation-gov-campsite-checker/README.md

 ## Getting park IDs
 What you'll want to do is go to https://recreation.gov and search for the campground you want.
 Click on it in the search sidebar.
 This should take you to a page for that campground, the URL will look like `https://www.recreation.gov/camping/campgrounds/<number>`.
 That number is the park ID.

-You can also take [this site for a spin](https://pastudan.github.io/national-parks/).
-Thanks to [pastudan](https://github.com/pastudan)!

 ## Installation

-I wrote this in Python 3.7 but I've tested it as working with 3.5 and 3.6 also.
+@banool wrote this in Python 3.7 but tested it as working with 3.5 and 3.6 also.
 ```
 python3 -m venv myvenv
 source myvenv/bin/activate